splunk/splunk-sdk-java/README.md

 The Splunk Java SDK is licensed under the Apache License 2.0.
 Details can be found in the LICENSE file.

-## The Splunk Java SDK is a Preview release
+## The Splunk Java SDK is a Preview release refresh

 1. This Preview is a pre-Beta release that is incomplete and may have bugs.
 There will be a Beta release prior to a general release.